peritext/scholar-draft/README.md

 Initially inspired by https://github.com/AlastairTaft/draft-js-editor
 ```

-`scholar-draft` aims at providing customizable and easy-to-use components for  building academy-oriented apps with `react-js` lib.
+`scholar-draft` aims at providing customizable and easy-to-use components for  building academy-oriented editing apps with `react-js` and [`draft-js`](https://draftjs.org) libs.

+# Goals and raison d'être of `scholar-draft`

 This module provides two [`draft-js`](https://draftjs.org) editor wrappers that are focused on three main goals :

-* connect draft's editor [entities](https://draftjs.org/docs/advanced-topics-entities.html#content) to upstream logic's data, that is editor's entities whose state is handled in the editor's upstream application logic
+* connect draft's editor [entities](https://draftjs.org/docs/advanced-topics-entities.html#content) to upstream applicationnal logic's assets data in a "one-way binding" manner (entities state is entirely contained upstream separately from the editor state)
-* provide callbacks for editing upstream entities from within content editor's interface
+* provide callbacks for adding, removing, & editing upstream entities from within the editor's interface
-* allow to insert, move and edit footnotes within a draft-js editor
+* allow to insert, move and edit footnotes within a draft-js editor, supporting entities as well

-The two component as provided as not state autonomous, a lot of operations provided by `lib.utils` must be handled upstream when implementing them, excepting the ones concerning their contents (editors and assets).
-See the `stories` folder to see example of implementation needs.
+To do so, the module provides two components :

+* `ContentEditor` : editor without footnotes support
+* `SectionEditor` : editor with footnotes support

+It also provides a set of `utils` functions for manipulating editor's content upstream (CRUD notes, CRUD assets, ...).
+Take a look at the `stories` folder for implementation examples.

 # Features

 * real-time and editable logic-connected entities within the editor
-* footnotes management & edition
+* footnotes management & edition support
-* assets can be managed (CRUD) both within and out of the editor UI
 * assets drag-and-drop support
-* two types of assets wrappers are provided : block and inline (assets contents's components are provided by user)
-* components host a developper-supported component for displaying asset choice
+* block and inline asset wrappers allowing developpers to provide their own assets components (examples : image preview, video preview, reference preview, ...)
+* asset choice wrapper allowing developpers to provide their own asset selection component (example : input connected to server endpoint query, ...)
-* markdown shortcuts
+* markdown shortcuts handling
-* side toolbar and medium-like contextual toolbar (customizable)
+* customizable medium-like contextual toolbar

-The module provides two components :

-* `ContentEditor` : editor without footnotes support
-* `SectionEditor` : editor with footnotes support

-# ContentEditor
+# ContentEditor API

 ## Props